-We Make Camden Plan:

-The "We Make Camden" plan outlines how the Council will achieve its vision for the borough,
+We Make Camden Plan: Principal C: The "We Make Camden" plan outlines how the Council will achieve its vision for the borough, Defining outcomes Tackling Inequalities: in terms of sustainable, economic, social and environmental benefits.

-Tackling Inequalities:

 In January 2020, the Council developed a strategic approach to cohesion and equality, including joining the European Intercultural Cities programme and addressing various inequalities, such as socio-economic disparities.
 A refreshed approach was presented in January 2021 in the council's Equalities, Disproportionality and Cohesion Refresh paper identifying six priority areas and 140 actions.
 To ensure focus, the Council established a Race and Equality Members Working Group and appointed a Director of Equalities and Disproportionality.

-Climate Emergency:

-In September 2020, the Council amended its Constitution to prioritize environmental stewardship in decision-making.
+Climate Emergency: In September 2020, the Council amended its Constitution to prioritize environmental stewardship in decision-making.
 All formal reports now include an "Environmental implications" section.
 The Council also launched a Climate Action Plan, with an annual review published in November 2021.
 The plan's progress is supported by a Citizens' Panel, providing community oversight and input.